pragma-/Plang/README.md

     > fn add(Number a, Number b) a + b; print(type(add));
       Function (Number, Number) -> Any

-Now `add` will throw a compile-time error if the types of the arguments do not match the types specified for the parameters:
+Now Plang will throw a compile-time error if the types of the arguments do not match the types specified for the parameters:

     > fn add(Number a, Number b) a + b; add(3, "4")